Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/introduction.rst

 - Restrict: to only paint on vertices which already are weighted in the active weight group.
   (No new weights are created; only existing weights are modified.)
 - x-mirror: to draw symmetrically.
-  Note the this only works when the character symmetry plane is z-y (character looks into y direction).
+  Note the this only works when the character symmetry plane is ZY (character looks into Y direction).
 - Show Zero weights: To display unreferenced and zero weighted areas in black (by default).